|MARKET CAP: [PASS]

 A prospective company must have a strong Current Ratio (greater than or equal to the average of it's industry [2.56] or greater than 2).
 This is one ident ifier of financially strong companies, according to this methodology.
 CRI's current ratio of 4.31 passes the test.

 PAYOUT RATIO: [FAIL]

 A good indicator that a company has the ability to raise its dividend is a low payout ratio.
-The payout ratio for CRI is 11.56%, but unfortunately we do not have the historical payout ratio.
-Hence an opinion cannot be rendered at this time.
+The payout ratio for CRI is 19.53%, while its historical payout ratio has been 11.49%.
+Therefore, it fails the payout criterion.

 RETURN ON EQUITY: [PASS]

 The company should have a high ROE, as this helps to ensure that there are no structural flaws in the company.
 This methodology feels that the ROE should be greater than the top one third of ROE from among the top 1500 large cap stocks, which is 16.12%, and would consider anything over 27% to be staggering.
 The ROE for CRI of 28.36% is high enough to pass this criterion.

 This methodology looks for pre-tax profit margins of at least 8%, and considers anything over 22% to be phenomenal.
 CRI's pre-tax profit margin is 12.22%, thus passing this criterion.

 The company in question should have a yield that is high and that can be maintained or increased.
 CRI's current yield is not available (or one is not paid) at the present time, while the market yield is 2.77%.
 Hence, this criterion cannot be evaluated.